- 1 The best 5 Chinese apps for learning Mandarin in 2017

 Free for 1st-week trial; $14.99 per month subscription

-If you’re someone like me…then you’re not very good at writing Chinese characters.
-That means Skritter is a tool that you should consider using.
+If you’re not very good at writing Chinese characters like me, you should try this Chinese app.
+Skritter is a tool that you should consider using to improve your Chinese character writing.
 Nowadays most of us are using pinyin to type in Chinese characters.
 Therefore, it is not surprising that even some of the native found difficulties when they need to write on paper.

 Skritter is simple.
 It makes you learn by writing the characters by hand.It guides you through the writing stroke order and also gives you constant feedback.
 You can learn Chinese characters from 100 of famous textbook vocab list.
-You can also learn tonnes, definition, pinyin at the same time.
+You can also learn tonnes, definition, pinyin at the same time in this Chinese app.

 You can check out more about Skritter here: Skritter